MicrosoftDocs/win32/desktop-src/winmsg/wm-geticon.md

-﻿---
+---
-Description: 'Sent to a window to retrieve a handle to the large or small icon associated with a window.
-The system displays the large icon in the ALT+TAB dialog, and the small icon in the window caption.' ms.assetid: 'd3101a9b-9658-4a21-b1f6-2920b723926c'
+Description: Sent to a window to retrieve a handle to the large or small icon associated with a window.
+The system displays the large icon in the ALT+TAB dialog, and the small icon in the window caption. ms.assetid: d3101a9b-9658-4a21-b1f6-2920b723926c
-title: 'WM\_GETICON message'
+title: WM\_GETICON message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_GETICON message